 Steps to prevent DOMS

 Working with a personal trainer or exercise specialist when undertaking a new program can help people recognize and understand their limits and how to gradually improve.
 In general terms, starting slow with a moderate increase from previous activity can work.
 Then one can gradually increase the intensity.
 People can also apply this to non-exercise tasks such as gardening, home projects, or cleaning.
 Jumping in and overdoing it can lead to unwelcome muscle soreness.
 Take it easy and build up.
-In either case, warming up, cooling down, and stretching afterwards can minimize soreness.
+In either case, warming up can minimize soreness.

 For those who push their limits in training, massage can help.
 Some people use sports massage directly after training to decrease inflammation and stave off DOMS.
-Recent studies have shown an actual physiological decrease in inflammation in muscles post-exercise with the application of massage.
+One recent (small) study has shown an actual physiological decrease in inflammation in muscles post-exercise with the application of massage.
 Typically, this type of sports massage entails light to moderate pressure vigorous massage.

 Between heavy training cycles, one may use firmer more targeted massage to address problem areas with knots and tension.
 In either context, adding stretching can help.